All Episodes

 So these two presided over that.

-So it's either they knew and something horribly, horribly wrong uh happened, or it's a question of malfeasance, and people died either way, and people who were wrongly convicted remain in prison today.
+So it's either they knew and something horribly, horribly wrong happened, or it's a question of malfeasance, and people died either way.

-So, yes, that's more than troubling to me.
+So yes, that's more than troubling to me.

-And I'd say to Mr. Muller, quite frankly, with all due respect, when he says what happened back then happened a long time ago, not for the families, not for the families of the 17-year-old boy who was killed, not for the people still lingering in prison.
+And I'd say to Mr. Mueller, quite frankly, with all due respect, when he says what happened back then happened a long time ago, not for the families, not for the families of the 17-year-old boy who was killed, not for the people still lingering in prison.

 I mean, we knew he was the FBI director.

-We knew Obama wanted him two more years beyond his ten year term, and uh we know that quote, he's a Republican.
+We knew Obama wanted him two more years beyond his 10-year term.

 That's what we keep hearing.